Intro

 Everyone is welcome, every day.
 College members can attend services and participate in Chapel activities, including our ongoing work with local homeless people through the Oxford Gatehouse and the Oxford Winter Night Shelter.

-If you’re baptised or have communicant status in your own denomination, you’re welcome to receive Holy Communion.
+From time to time, our main service is a Eucharist.
+If you are baptised or have communicant status in your own denomination, you are welcome to receive Holy Communion.
 We also welcome members of the public to all services.

 The Chaplain